Riffaells/obsidian-spaced-repetition-recall/docs/docs/en/flow-features.md

 These features are for debugging and development purposes only.
 They can cause data loss or corruption.

 **Access:**

 1. Navigate to Settings → Spaced Repetition
 2. Enable "Setup Logging → Debugging Information"
 3. Experimental commands become available

-**Available Commands:**
+**Available CommandManager:**

 ### Print Data

 -   Outputs review data in the debug window
 -   For inspection and debugging
 -   Safe to use (read-only)

 ### Reset Data

 -   ⚠️ **DANGEROUS**: Deletes ALL review data
 -   Cannot be undone
 -   Only use if you want to start completely fresh

 ### Update Items

 -   Updates invalid data entries to default values
 -   Attempts to fix corrupted data
 -   May not preserve all information

 ### Prune Data

 -   Clears invalid data entries
 -   ⚠️ **Warning**: Changes data item IDs, affecting FSRS optimizer compatibility
 -   Use only if you have corrupted data

 **Recommendation**: Create a full vault backup before using any experimental features.
 These are primarily for developers and advanced troubleshooting.